hyssostech/sketch-thru-plan-sdk-js/samples/gmaps/README.md

 ## Configuration

 Enter servers and keys by editing `index.js`.
-NOTE: these parameters can be provided as querystring parameters as well (see description further down in this doc).

 * Enter the server address and port where the STP websockets service is running.
 Make sure the port is *not* blocked by a firewall